ahmetozlu/aipa/README.md

 # ARTIFICIAL INTELLIGENCE PERSONAL ASSISTANT (AIPA)

+# UNDER CONSTRUCTION...
+DEVELOPMENT IS ON PROGRESS...
+MORE INFORMATION WILL BE AVAILABLE SOON!!!

 AIPA (A.I.
 Personal Assistant) is Speech, Vision and IoT Based Intelligent Personal Assistant.

 AIPA is a speech, vision and iot based intelligent personal assistant inspired by [JARVIS](https://www.facebook.com/notes/mark-zuckerberg/building-jarvis/10154361492931634/).
 The project is released under MIT license, I would love to have your help on improving AIPA, and see [CONTRIBUTING]() for more details.